raftaar1191/Charitable/README.md

 **Example**

-This automatically sets up all pages with shortcodes, updates settings, then creates ten campaigns and 500 donations.
+This automatically sets up all pages with shortcodes, updates settings, then creates 10 campaigns and 500 donations.

 ```
 bin/setup.sh --campaigns=10 --donations=500